Flor de la Mar: Career

 The ship and her frustrated captain were still stuck in Mozambique when they were found in February 1507—almost exactly one year after Flor do Mar left India—by the outgoing 8th India armada under the command of Tristão da Cunha.
 Cunha ordered his crews to help repair the ship back to seaworthy shape, unload the ship's spice cargo onto another Portugal-bound transport (under the command of António de Saldanha) and then annexed the empty Flor do Mar and her captain into his own India-bound armada.
 She was never to return to Portugal.

 Flor do Mar and her captain João da Nova participated in Cunha's conquest of Socotra.
 In the aftermath, to Nova's surprise, Cunha ordered her to remain in the western Arabian Sea, integrated into the patrol squadron of Afonso de Albuquerque.
 Nova and the ship participated in the Albuquerque-led conquest of the cities of Curiati (Kuryat), Muscat in July 1507, Khor Fakkan, (accepting also the submission of the cities of Kalhat and Sohar) and Ormuz in the same year.
 Two years later in India, she was commandeered to serve as the flagship of D. Francisco de Almeida in the 1509 battle of Diu.
 João da Nova died that same year in Cochin, and Almeida (ending his term as vice-roy) planned to bring Flor do Mar back to Portugal himself, taking special care to repair her into shape.
 But his successor, Afonso de Albuquerque, forbade it and retained the ship in India, giving Almeida another ship to take home instead.

 Under Afonso de Albuquerque's orders, Flor do Mar supported the conquest of Goa in 1510 as well as the conquest of Malacca in 1511.
+It has never been found since.